rickhowe/diffchar.vim/README.md

 This plugin shows the diffs based on a `g:DiffUnit`.
 Its default is 'Word1' and it handles a `\w\+` word and a `\W` character as a diff unit.
 There are other types of word provided and you can also set 'Char' to compare character by character.
+In addition, you can specify one or more diff unit delimiters, such as comma (','), colon (':'), tab ("\t"), and HTML tag symbols ('<' and '>'), and also specify a custom pattern in the `g:DiffUnit`.

 #### Diff matching colors
 In diff mode, the corresponding `hl-DiffChange` lines are compared between two windows.
-You can set a number of matching colors to a `g:DiffColors` to make it easy to find the corresponding units between two windows.
 As a default, all the changed units are highlighted with `hl-DiffText`.
+You can set `g:DiffColors` to use more than one matching color to make it easy to find the corresponding units between two windows.
+The number of colors depends on the color scheme.
 In addition, `hl-DiffAdd` is always used for the added units and both the previous and next character of the deleted units are shown in bold/underline.

 #### Diff pair visible
 While showing the exact differences, when the cursor is moved on a diff unit,